Skip to main content

 Q: How are federal technology leaders viewing the transition to data mesh?

-Some leaders who are considering the transition, however, are concerned about the complexity and time required.
+Some leaders who are considering the transition, however, are hesitant to make the changes required to their legacy data systems.
 This is understandable, because there are vast amounts of data and various data types and security levels across the DoD and intelligence communities.

-We’re talking about financial data, mission data, C5ISR and JADC2 data on land, air, and sea, plus historical data from the last 30 years.
-All this data resides in different places — on premises, in AWS, in Azure, on Google Cloud, and in legacy systems — with varying data ontology and catalogs.
+We’re talking about financial data, mission data, C5ISR and CJADC2 data on land, air, and sea, plus historical data from the last 30 years.
+All this data resides in different places — on premises, in AWS, in Azure, on Google Cloud, and in legacy systems — with varying data ontologies and catalogs, and without standardized data architecture in most cases.

 It’s information about military assets, warfighter locations, the health of personnel, geographic and situational awareness, and much more.
 You can see why the transition to data mesh may look complex, worrisome, and difficult to agency leaders.

-So, we assure them that data mesh has been successfully deployed across commercial enterprises and is the preferred way to access, normalize, secure, and analyze their data for driving critical command decisions in near real time.
+So, we assure them that data mesh has been successfully deployed across commercial enterprises and that it can enable them to access, normalize, secure, and analyze data for driving critical command decisions in near real time.

 We also show them that — while the organizational change needed for the transition to data mesh will take time — we can help them stand up the required technology stack quickly and securely.